TartanLlama/secret-hitler-strategies/index.md

 If you don’t know any Fascists, a more risky option is to kill the person you trust least from a dispute.
 The second assassination power can then be used to kill the other member of the dispute.
 This ensures that you have killed *at least* one Fascist, and therefore you haven’t unbalanced the voting.
 Of course, if you pick wrong on the first kill in an odd-player game then you could be in trouble, but it’s still possible to get back in control if Hitler doesn’t know who the other Fascists are.

 #### As a Fascist
-TODO
+This section is still to be completed.

 ### Choose president
-TODO
+This section is still to be completed.

 ### Look at top three cards
 This power is only available in 5/6 player games, but the version which is present in the rules is not particularly interesting for us.
 The problem is that if a Liberal looks at the top cards and says that there are Liberal policies at the top, then the Liberals can choose to just Brexit to get free Liberal plays.
-If a Fascist gets the power and lies, then it’s very easy for them to be outed.
+If a Fascist gets the power and lies, then it’s easy for them to be outed.
 This can be addressed somewhat by either making the examiner shuffle the three cards before they put them back on top, or (our favourite) barring them from communicating what the cards were before all three have been played or discarded.

 -----------------------